 According to the American Academy of Pediatrics (AAP), with the co-existence of COVID-19 and the seasonal flu, it is recommended that parents of healthy children six months and older have them vaccinated against influenza.
+Influenza vaccine can be administered simultaneously with or any time before or after administration of the currently available COVID-19 vaccines.
 Children are among the higher risk population of contracting the flu and can easily spread it to others at school and at home.
-The 2020-2021 flu vaccine can be administered by your child's pediatrician.
+The 2021-2022 flu vaccine can be administered by your child's pediatrician.

 Facts About the Flu and COVID-19

 The seasonal flu and COVID-19 are respiratory illnesses and both are contagious.
 They are caused by different viruses - COVID-19 is a type of coronavirus and the flu is a type of influenza.
 The symptoms of the flu and the symptoms of COVID-19 are similar and it can be difficult to tell the difference without a test.
 For the 2021-2022 season, a test for both the flu and COVID-19 will be available.
 It is possible to have both the flu and COVID-19, however you need to be tested to confirm.

 For more information on the seasonal flu and COVID-19, please visit the CDC's Flu Season website.